norc-heal/heal-app-docs/docs/about/download/start-mac.md

     2. Make sure the following files exist in this directory
         1. Requirements.txt
         2. Dsc_pkg_tool.py

+        !!!
+Warning

+            **Do not move the dsc_pkg_tool.py file from its location within the 'heal-data-pkg-tool-' folder** - the executable requires the other contents contained within the folder to function.

     3. Create and activate a new python virtual environment.
 Make sure to name it something unique, memorable and relevant – e.g. dsc-pkg-env.

         !!! note "Virtual environments in python"